johnston9/shot-caller/README.md

 - Create and view Callsheets for a Shoot Day with all the necessary information sections including, Locations with Google Maps, the day's Schedule, the Advanced Schedule for the next day, Crew and Cast individual calltimes and Department shoot info.<br>

 ### Budgeting
 - Create Budgets with easily by clicking on the links to each section which display on to of the edit page along with theat sections current total top.
-Use Globals to quickly populate or change the crew Weeks lenght.
+Use Globals to quickly populate or change the crew Weeks length.
 View the Budget Page along with its Cover and Top pages.
 This feature is held on the Home app "Shot Caller Production".<br>

 ## The Creative Features